semgrep/semgrep-docs/docs/kb/rules/exclude_rule_for_certain_filetypes.md

 ...
 ```

-We can quickly see how the match in bold above will flag the artifactory rule as a false positive.
+Because `.svg` files are made up of thousands of characters, the match (in bold) in the `.svg` snippet creates a false positive finding due to the artifactory rule.
+It is a false positive because no passwords are leaked by the `.svg` file.

 ## Choosing the appropriate ignoring solution